w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to support assessment:

-* Portfolio &mdash; Students design naviganion menu and other navigational mechanisms for a set of web pages.
+* Portfolio &mdash; Students design the navigation menu and other navigational mechanisms for a set of web pages.
 Assess how students understand accessibility features of navigation across multipage websites and applications .

 ## Teaching Resources